 The final stage of the graduate application process means both relief and angst for prospective students.
 You sit down to finalize and submit applications you’ve been pouring months of your time into.
 (Of course, then comes a period of time that’s even more stressful: waiting for the admission committee’s decision!)

-Based on my experience reviewing thousands of graduate school applications three decades, here are a few tips to help you stand out as an applicant:
+Based on my experience reviewing thousands of graduate school applications over three decades, here are a few tips to help you stand out as an applicant:

 - Ask questions that show you did your research.
 It is very disheartening for any admission staff (graduate and undergrad alike) when applicants ask questions for which answers have been repeatedly provided on the school website or in printed materials.
 Two of the questions I was often asked—and which elicited a very negative reaction from me—are, “What are your application deadlines?” or “Do you offer financial aid.”
 Questions like these demonstrate either a lack of real interest, a lack of initiative in doing some (very easy) research, or both.
 If and when you interact with graduate admission counselors, ask thoughtful questions that show you did your homework.
 (A school’s current events page is a great place to look for question fodder.)
 Show you took time to thoroughly investigate the program and institution to which you are applying.